nikak/git_v1/README.md

 # This is a Project Title

-One Paragraph of project description goes here
+One Paragraph of project description goes here, or not

 ## Getting Started